 Just remember though, free or seemingly ‘cheap’ advice can be very expensive in the long run, so don’t be afraid to pay for a sound, honest assessment of your position.

 It may be that you have to wait a while to actually begin your investment journey once you know where you stand, but at least you’ll have a timeframe and with that in mind, can prepare by moving on to research…

 It takes a lot of combined and complementary knowledge to create a successful property investment strategy and portfolio.

-It’s important to find advisers who has personal successful track records in property investment– a suitably qualified accountant, financial adviser, mortgage broker and buyer’s advocate can all be exceptional additions to your investment team.
+It’s important to find advisers who have personally successful track records in property investment and ones that have a holistic approach and are part of a great team including a suitably qualified accountant, financial adviser, mortgage broker, and buyer’s advocate.

 Conversely, you need to be aware of people who are not necessarily looking after your best interests (like real estate agents who work for the vendor), property promoters and spruikers, or ‘armchair’ experts who are largely unaware of market fundamentals, let alone your personal financial position.

 Once you identify your investment strategy, you should have a clearer idea as to the type of location that will best complement your plans.

 Remember, not all land is created equal and while many of the properties on the market at any given time might be fine for a family home, they may not be what we consider an "investment grade property."